Oil on unstretched canvas

 2100 x 3580mm

 Tihe Mauri Ora formed the lefthand front wall of Hineteiwaiwa te Whare.
 A second large painting by Kahukiwa, titled Taniwha Wounded but Not Dead (1990), formed the righthand wall.
-This is today held in the Ethnologisches Museum, Staatliche Museen zu Berlin.
+It is today in the Ethnologisches Museum, Staatliche Museen zu Berlin.

 The following two texts were written for Te Huringa/Turning Points and reflect the curatorial approach taken for that exhibition.